betinho89/sublime-sourcegear-vault/README.md

   "repositoryname": "",       // Repository to connect to.

   "vault_path": "",           // Replace with your own path to vault.exe
-  "isdebug": true,            // Enable or disable messages on the console "show_success": true        // Enables or disables a message to be displayed after each operation }
+  "show_success": true        // Enables or disables a message to be displayed after each operation }
 ```